The True Story Behind The Clark Sisters First Ladies of Gospel, Explained

 Lifetime’s ‘The Clark Sisters: First Ladies of Gospel,’ takes viewers to the roots of the titular gospel group.
-We see how the Clark Sisters managed to take gospel music to the mainstream, tracing their humble beginnings in Detroit, and their meteoric rise to fame.
+We see how the Clark Sisters managed to take gospel music to the mainstream, tracing their humble beginnings in Detroit and their meteoric rise to fame.
 The group’s journey to becoming the highest-selling gospel group in America is punctuated with their lifestyle at home.
-As we trace the personal and professional lives of the sisters, you might be interested to know how much of Lifetime’s movie is based on fact.
+As we trace the personal and professional lives of the sisters, you might be interested to know how much of Lifetime’s movies are based on fact.
 We have got you covered right here.

 ‘The Clark Sisters: First Ladies of Gospel’ traces the rise of the Clark Sisters.
 The women are daughters of Dr. Mattie Moss Clark, the gospel musician, choral director, and a trailblazer in her own right.
 The sisters were raised in Detroit, Michigan.
-Their world-renowned mother, married twice.
+Their world-renowned mother was married twice.
 Her first marriage was to Leo H. Cullum, Sr. She had two children with him, Leo Jr. and Jacqueline, or Jacky.
 Mattie divorced Leo and went on to marry pastor Elbert Clark.
-She had four daughters from this marriage, Denise, Elbernita, or Twinkie, Dorinda, and Karen.
+She had four daughters from this marriage: Denise, Elbernita, Twinkie, Dorinda, and Karen.

-Notably, the sisters have all contributed to each other’s albums, artistically.
-Their vocal stylings have become a point of discussion, and has been collectively dubbed the ‘Clark Sound.’
-Lifetime’s movie touches upon the stellar career of the group, while also focusing on how life at home was for them.
+Notably, the sisters have all artistically contributed to each other’s albums.
+Their vocal stylings have become a point of discussion and have been collectively dubbed the ‘Clark Sound.’
+Lifetime’s movie touches upon the stellar career of the group while also focusing on how life at home was for them.
 Their father is believed to have been abusive, and the Lifetime movie focuses on how their life at home shaped their music and devotion towards Jesus Christ.

 It is difficult to pull off the harmonizing that the sisters do so effortlessly.
 However, Latifah has explained that she’s taken great care to ensure that the songs come across well in the Lifetime movie.
 Her insistence on musical accuracy is justified when her backstory comes to light.

 Latifah has joked that she has the gospel in her heart.
-Her aunt directs a gospel choir in Virginia, making an impression on the Grammy award winner, at a young age.
-Moreover, her mother continuously played music by the Clark Sisters, when Latifah was growing up.
-She’s stated that gospel music is a lifestyle, and she has tried to ensure that it translates to the screen during the movie.
+Her aunt directs a gospel choir in Virginia, making an impression on the Grammy award winner at a young age.
+Moreover, her mother continuously played music by the Clark Sisters when Latifah was growing up.
+She stated that gospel music is a lifestyle, and she has tried to ensure that it translates to the screen during the movie.

-Because ‘The Clark Sisters: First Ladies of Gospel’ accurately portrays the lives of the sisters, while also paying particular attention to the musical details, the overall experience is enriching and uplifting for the viewers.
+Because ‘The Clark Sisters: First Ladies of Gospel’ accurately portrays the sisters’ lives, while also paying particular attention to the musical details, the overall experience is enriching and uplifting for the viewers.
 What gospel music does typically for us, the movie on the famous gospel group manages to pull off as well.

 Read More: Most Anticipated Christian Movies of 2020